Anetacheksfacts/factcheck-data-projects/README.md

 # Fact-checking & data projects

-I am Aneta, a Czech professional living in Berlin since 2019, currently transitioning from procurement to fact-checking and data analysis.
+I am Aneta, a Czech professional living in Berlin since 2019.
-I am preparing to study as a Gasthörerin at TU Berlin in SoSe 2026 and to start a BA at FU or HU in WiSe 2026/27.

 This repository collects my practice projects that combine:
 - political and media fact-checking,
 - work with official statistics,